tardate/LittleArduinoProjects/Electronics101/555Timer/LongRunning/README.md

     Triggered ON after : 11014 ms
     Triggered ON after : 11012 ms

 ## Protoboard Build

 I thought perhaps I'd have better luck putting the circuit on a breadboard.

 TLDR: no!
-The best I could achieve was with two 1GΩ in parallel (500MΩ) but in that case I could no sustain oscillation with anything higer than 680pF for ~475ms frequency.
-Which kind of defeats the purpose of using a high resistance for low frequancy timing.
+The best I could achieve was with two 1GΩ in parallel (500MΩ) but in that case I could no sustain oscillation with anything higher than 680pF for ~475ms frequency.
+Which kind of defeats the purpose of using a high resistance for low frequency timing.

-The initial protoboard had fixed R1=10MΩ, R2=1GΩ, C1=470nF, with cockets for putting additional resistors in parallel with R2.
+The initial protoboard had fixed R1=10MΩ, R2=1GΩ, C1=470nF, with sockets for putting additional resistors in parallel with R2.
 As with the breadboard, I could only get it to run with 10MΩ in parallel with R2:

 ![protoboard-initial](./assets/protoboard-initial.jpg?raw=true)

 I do however get good results with 10MΩ resistors.
 Two examples:

-R1=10MΩ, R2 = 10MΩ, C1 = 105 cermamic (1µF)
+R1=10MΩ, R2 = 10MΩ, C1 = 105 ceramic (1µF)
 [20790.000 ms](https://visual555.tardate.com/?mode=astable&r1=10000&r2=10000&c=1)
 measured: 21879 ms